adrienjoly/adrienjoly.github.io/README.md

 ### What are my favorite things to work on

 - Coding.
 Shipping code that works.
-- Refactoring.
+- Refactoring, to make code easier to read / troubleshoot / reason about.
-- Writing automated tests.
+- Writing automated tests, both to document what the code is supposed to do and to detect regressions that may appear when updating it.
-- Writing course material and exercises for my students.
+- Writing course material and exercises for my students, so they can learn effectively, identify their shortcomings and overcome them.
 - Retrospect and discuss improvements.

 ### What I value from others